yasirbhutta/yasirbhutta.github.io/artistic-design/docs/artistic-design.md

 - What are the secondary colors formed by mixing primary colors in the RYB model?
 - How do the primary colors of the RYB model differ from the primary colors in the RGB model used for light?
 - In what field is the RYB color model primarily used?

+**Color Relationships:**
+- What is the difference between a warm color and a cool color?
+- What are complementary colors?
+How can you find them on a color wheel?

+**CMYK:**
+- What is CMYK Color?
+- What does CMYK stand for and explain it?
+- Describe the CMY color model used in printing, including the function of each color (CMY) and why black (K) is often added
+- Can you describe the relationship between the colors of light absorbed by each ink and the color we perceive in CYMK color model?
+- What is Subtractive Color Model?
+- Briefly explain the difference between subtractive and additive color models.
+- How does CMYK work to create different colors in printing?
+- Why is black ink a separate component in CMYK, instead of being created by mixing CMY inks?

+**HSL**
+- What is HSL and explain it?
+- What are the three main properties of color: hue, saturation, and value?

+- What are the Applications of Color Theory?
+- Briefly explain the difference between a shade, tint, and tone.

 ## References and Bibliography